 Because we are using a very slinky material, (I am using a printed silk satin) it is crucial that we find the grain of the fabric.
 For a way to find the grain and more tips on cutting fabric please visit our tutorial: 5 Mistakes to avoid when cutting fabric.

-The front part is cut on fold and the back has two pieces.
+The front part is cut on the fold and the back has two pieces.

 TIP: I cut my fabric with wrong side facing because I am going to make a French seam.
 This makes it easier to take the fabric pieces straight to the machine.
 For guidance on How to sew a French Seam, please review this tutorial.